Green Technologies

 • LO3: Understand the impact of PAS 2035 in the retrofit industry

-From 31 December 2020 all Construction Skills Register (CSR) skilled cards or above that were originally issued based on an occupational assessment (Grandfather rights) and Industry Accreditation will expire on 31 December 2024.
-Once these cards expire (on 31 December 2024) candidates will then have to be registered on or achieved an NVQ Level 3 or 4 qualification (applicable to the card level they are applying for e.g. NVQ Level 3 for gold craft card) based on their occupation.
+All Construction Skills Register (CSR) skilled cards or above that were originally issued based on an occupational assessment (Grandfather rights) and Industry Accreditation will expire on 31 December 2024.
+Once these cards expire (on 31 December 2024) candidates will then have to be registered on or have achieved an NVQ Level 3 or 4 qualification (applicable to the card level they are applying for e.g. NVQ Level 3 for gold craft card) based on their occupation.

-This qualification is aimed at those who have responsibility for organising and supervising work on Construction sites including the planning and controlling of work methods, allocation of equipment, personnel and materials, and ensuring work is completed to the required standard and ensuring communication is clear and effective.
-Click here for more info
+This qualification is aimed at those who have responsibility for organising and supervising work on construction sites, including the planning and controlling of work methods, allocation of equipment, personnel and materials, and ensuring work is completed to the required standard and ensuring communication is clear and effective.